vladdeSV/gm_extensions/SPEC.md

 It is discouraged to specify the type specifier for arrays as only `value` (`array<value>` and `array<><value>`).
 If the desired array item type is specifically `value`, the type should be ommited, leaving only `array<>` or `array<><>`.

-> Because `array<>` and `array<value>` effectively mean the same, the latter is discouraged and should not be used.
-The same rule applies for 2D arrays.

 #### Value type specifiers

 The `value` type must not specify any type which is defined by GMETD, but rather explicity types not defined my GMETD